cwellsx/apis/ROADMAP.md

 - In the Electron app these are displayed in a 3rd-party React component.
 - In the VS Code extension it would be better to use the `vscode.TreeView`

-There are differences between these components e.g. the VS Code TreeView cannot display a checkbox with each item.

-How to render this using VS Code is still TBD.

 </details>

 <details><summary>WebView (for the graph)</summary>